rukshan-rodrigo/blt-d9/README.md

 ```

 ---
 # To start developing every time

 1. Pull from the github repository
 ```
-git pull upstream develop
+git pull
 ```

 2. Create a new feature branch from develop